bufbuild-ru/docs/docs/generate/overview/index.md

 :::

-These flags can be combined to include and exclude files as needed.This is equivalent to specifying the paths and exclude_paths for an input in the `buf.gen.yaml` file:
+These flags can be combined to include and exclude files as needed.

+This is equivalent to specifying the paths and exclude_paths for an input in the `buf.gen.yaml` file:

 ::: info buf.gen.yaml